We Do What We Say We'll Do

 At Luxenberg Garbett Kelly & George, we understand the stress you are under, and we believe that the insurance company should be made to compensate you for all of your damages fairly.
 With nearly 100 years spent serving the Western Pennsylvania community, our firm has earned a reputation for going up against major insurance companies on behalf of our clients—and winning.
 Our New Castle car accident lawyers are not afraid to take your case to court, and insurance companies know that we will do everything possible to secure the maximum compensation our clients are owed.
 This often allows us to connect favorable settlements for our clients without ever going to trial.

-Are you suffering from a car accident?
+Are you suffering from a car accident in Lawrence County?
 Call Luxenberg Garbett Kelly & George P.C. today at (724) 576-8855 or contact us online to schedule a meeting with our New Castle car accident attorney!

 Is Pennsylvania a No-Fault State?